 - electronic hand-held game devices, i.e. Gameboy’s, PSP’s, Nintendo DS’s

-Many of our campers bring plastic drawers with them to provide extra storage.
-Please bring one set of drawers that is no larger than 14.25 in L x 12.05” W x 26.44” H. You may bring the plastic drawers in your car on Opening Day.
+- Optional plastic drawers (taped closed and packed as your camper wants to use them) Please bring one set of drawers that is no larger than 14.25 in L x 12.05” W x 26.44” H.

 On Opening Day each camper will receive a Crane Lake laundry bag.
 This bag will be picked up from camp once a week by a local, professional laundry service and returned to camp the next day.
 The entire contents of your camper’s laundry bag are washed as one load in hot water, so it will be best to pack clothing colors that will not run.
 Delicates, linen, wool, suede, and dry clean only items should not be sent to camp.
 Crane Lake is not responsible for missing or damaged clothing.